 This section addresses CEQA and NEPA requirements to describe a proposed project's consistency or conflicts with applicable federal, state, and local land use and other plans and laws.
-CEQA Guidelines require that an EIR discuss any inconsistencies between the proposed project and applicable general plans, specific plans, and regional plans (CEQA Guidelines,

-§ 15125(d)).
-The CEQ regulations require a discussion of conflicts between a proposed undertaking and the objectives of federal, regional, state, local, and tribal land use plans, policies, and laws, as well as a description of the extent to which the Authority would reconcile the inconsistencies (CEQ Regulations, §§ 1502.16(c), 1506.2(d)).
-A complete inventory of the inconsistencies between the project and adopted regional or local plans and policies, as well as a description of how the Authority has attempted to reconcile the inconsistencies, is documented by resource in Volume 2, Appendix 2-J.
+CEQA Guidelines require that an EIR discuss any inconsistencies between the proposed project and applicable general plans, specific plans, and regional plans (CEQA Guidelines, § 15125(d)).4 The CEQ NEPA regulations require a discussion of conflicts between a proposed undertaking and the objectives of federal, regional, state, local, and tribal5 land use plans, policies, and laws, as well as a description of the extent to which the Authority would reconcile the inconsistencies between the project and adopted regional or local plans and policies, as well as a description of how the Authority has attempted to reconcile the inconsistencies, is documented by resource in Volume 2, Appendix 2-J.